 This work was approved by an IRB.
-To improve user privacy, we removed all personally identifiable information in data, such as post IDs and user IDs, prior to our analysis.
-While the hazard model performs well at scale, it is still possible for the model to make mistakes.
-Therefore, care must be taken when interpreting the model output, including applying it to detect whether individual users are sharing information concerning hazards.
-The confidence of the model does not guarantee that individual users or posts are sharing such content, especially given that sarcasm and in-group language is a challenge for current AI models.
-So long as users are aware of these limitations, however, the harm to society is minimal, much like a sentiment or emotion detection model, therefore we share this model widely via the link presented at the top of the paper.
-We believe that the hazard detection model's utility to society far outweighs any harmful societal impact.
+To improve account privacy, we removed all personally identifiable information from the data, such as post IDs and account IDs, prior to our analysis.
+Although the hazard model performs well at scale, it is still possible for the model to make mistakes.
+Therefore, care must be taken when interpreting the model output, including when applying it to detect whether individual accounts are sharing information concerning hazards.
+The confidence of the model does not guarantee that individual accounts or posts are sharing hazard content, especially given that sarcasm and in-group language constitute a challenge for current AI models.
+However, much like a sentiment- or emotion-detection model, so long as researchers are aware of these limitations, the harm to society is minimal; therefore, we share this model widely via the link presented at the top of the paper.
+We believe that the utility to society of the hazard detection model far outweighs any harmful societal impact.